UloE-G/Athletes-Corner/README.md

 ![Checkout Success Page](media/csuccess.png)

+### Future Features

+- Wishlist was a feature that I thought of putting on my website but due to prioites other features where added instead.

+- Discount codes was also another feature I thought of putting on but aswell but chose to keep it close to the MVP.

+- I thought about sending emails for Newsletters and Returns but just like discounts, I chose to keep this close to the MVP.

+## Testing

+Testing can me found on the [TESTING.md](TESTING.md)

 ## Technologies Used

 This project used a varitey of coding languages, tools, librares and frameworks to build, style and run the app.